 Since these often have at least some bug damage, I typically end up drying them.
 Dehydrating concentrates their flavor.

-Some people have compared the dried flavor and aroma to potatoes, but I think mild mushroom with an aroma of dried shrimp or fish is a better description.
+Some people have compared the dried flavor and aroma to potatoes.
+I think mild mushroom with an aroma of dried shrimp or fish is a better description.

 Quilted Green Russula Recipes

 These typically become duxelles, powder or broth in my kitchen as it's hard to find bug-free mushrooms.
-Here's a few places I'd use them or where they could be substituted.
+Here's a few examples of how you might use this fascinating fungi.

 Leave a Reply